What is this lump inside my cheek near my wisdom teeth?

 Lumpy Lesions that Can Arise with Wisdom Teeth

-Here are the different types of lumps that can be associated with wisdom teeth:
+Here are the different types of lumps that can appear around wisdom teeth:

 1. Infection: